 Breeding of a first wave of biofortified crops is completed and approved for release by national varietal release committees.
 Nutritional efficacy trials are conducted, and strategies for delivery of biofortified crops to farmers are developed.

 HarvestPlus sponsors country programs in Brazil, China, and India focused on the development of institutions and government funding to sustain biofortification activities for several crops in each country.
 All three countries eventually develop strong, domestically funded biofortification programs that have been sustained to date.

 2010: HarvestPlus establishes country delivery programs in Bangladesh, DR Congo, India, Nigeria, Pakistan, Rwanda, and Uganda, with funding primarily from the Gates Foundation, the UK Government, and the Government of Canada.

-2012: HarvestPlus becomes a subcomponent of the CGIAR Research Program on Agriculture for Nutrition and Health (A4NH), creating a new CGIAR funding stream through this Program (The A4NH Program closed out at the end of 2020 amid the transformation of the CGIAR).
+2012: HarvestPlus becomes a subcomponent of the CGIAR Research Program on Agriculture for Nutrition and Health (A4NH), creating a new CGIAR funding stream through this Program (The A4NH Program concluded at the end of 2020 amid the transformation of the CGIAR).

 2013-2017: Delivery and Initiating Scale-Up

-2015: HarvestPlus unveils the Biofortification Priority Index (BPI), an analytical tool to guide investments in biofortification of staple crops.
-The user-friendly BPI website was launched in 2018.
+2015: HarvestPlus unveils the Biofortification Priority Index (BPI), an analytical tool to guide investments in the biofortification of staple crops.
+The user-friendly BPI website was later launched in 2018.

 2016: Howdy Bouis is awarded the World Food Prize along with colleagues from the International Potato Center.
 Bouis is honored for his seminal efforts to develop and promote the concept of staple crop biofortification.